Bangladesh father denies son involved in New York bomb plot

-Quazi Mohammad Rezwanul Ahsan Nafis, 21, was arrested on Wednesday and faces charges of attempting to use a weapon of mass destruction and attempting to provide material support to al Qaeda.
+Quazi Mohammad Rezwanul Ahsan Nafis, 21, was arrested on Wednesday in New York and faces charges of attempting to use a weapon of mass destruction and attempting to provide material support to al Qaeda.

 "The intelligence of the USA is playing with a mere boy whom we sent for higher study.
 The allegation against my son is not true at all.
 He could not even drive a car.
 How was he caught with a van?"